armanheidarii/CHF-Client/README.md

 A new Flutter application.

-this is an application for handeling resturants .
+this is an application for handeling clients .

 ## photos :